Suggested Answers to Discussion Questions for

 11. The Kid's father said that honor required an "eye for an eye" until everyone was blind.
 The Kid commented that "In the land of the blind, one-eyed people are said to be mad."
 What did he mean by that?
 Suggested Response: The culture was so closed and diseased that anyone who saw its insanity, was said to be crazy.

-12. Every war involves older men and women asking young people to sacrifice their lives for their country.
+12. Every war involves older men and women asking young people to sacrifice their lives.
 In effect, the parents are placing the children in harm's way.
 What does this story tell us about decisions to go to war?
 Suggested Response: There is no one right answer to this question.
 Good answers will embody the cautionary lesson of the film: that it is a terrible thing for parents to send their children to die.
 Here is an example of a good answer: "One lesson of the film is that before a country goes to war it needs to make sure that there is no other way to protect the important interests of the country and that the interests sought to be protected are worth fighting for."

 13. Would Jesus Christ have recognized the Christianity practiced by the Breves family?
 What does that tell us about how religion should be practiced?
 Suggested Response: The Breves used their religion to sanction revenge killing.
 Christ taught forgiveness, turning the other cheek, and the belief in the sanctity of human life.
 The Breves prayed for death to their adversaries.
 What this tells us about religion is that we should always question our actions to make sure that we are not being hypocritical and that our actions are consistent with a true understanding of the important values of our beliefs